-Just like employee expectations, studies have also shown that customers pay attention to why and how companies do business.
-And for some consumers, it’s no longer enough to provide good products or services; businesses are now expected to demonstrate how they also “do good”.
+Like employee expectations, studies have also shown that customers pay attention to why and how companies do business.
+And for some consumers, it's no longer enough to provide good products or services; businesses must also demonstrate how they also “do good.”

 For example, a 2017 CRS study by Cone Communications found that:

 - 95% of American consumers consider it important to be a good employer.

 - 90% of American consumers consider it important to operate in a way that protects and benefits society and the environment.

 - 89% of American consumers consider it important to create products, services, or programs to ensure the well-being of the consumers and their families.